IgorKrupenja/vscode-github-soft-theme/README.md

 The theme also offers a flatter UI with a uniform white color for editor, panel and sidebar backgrounds.

+## ⚠️ Breaking changes

+Theme name was slightly changed in version 1.0.0.
+This might require some settings changes, please have a look below [for details](#100).

 ## Install

 1. Open the theme page on [VSCode Marketplace](https://marketplace.visualstudio.com/items?itemName=IgorKrupenja.vscode-github-soft-theme).